NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

 Basis of consolidation

-The consolidated financial statements are prepared on the basis of the financial statements of ALK-Abelló A/S and its subsidiaries.
+The consolidated financial statements are prepared based on the financial statements of ALK-Abelló A/S and its subsidiaries.
 The consolidated financial statements are prepared as a consolidation of items of a uniform nature.
 The financial statements used for consolidation are prepared in accordance with the ALK Group’s accounting policies.

 On consolidation, intra-group income and expenses, intra-group balances and dividends, and gains and losses arising on intra-group transactions are eliminated.